sachit27/VAYU/README.md

             python 3 app.py

 Note: All the outputs (data files, figures and plots ) would be saved in the folder where the main python file is stored.

+### Creating an Executable Program (EXE File)
+Another option to the use the toolbox is to create an executable program.
+This allows the user to use the application as a .exe file (Windows) or .dmg file (MacOS).
+The [tutorial](https://pythonbasics.org/compile-pyqt-to-exe/) on Python Basics explains how to compile PyQt to EXE.